JereNurminen/weather-app/README.md

   This doesn't seem to be practical (if it's even possible) when using mod_wsgi.
 I may need to use another server for that, maybe Gunicorn.

 * Some fancy graphics.
 (Low priority)
+### Notes
+* The app is currently build in a way that may make it hard to deploy elsewhere, as I've been developing it straight on the server.
+If you want to see how the finished product functions and looks, just take a look at [weather.jerenurminen.me](weather.jerenurminen.me).